mattkwan16/speed_controlled_ros2_ur5_interface/README.md

 Credit: much of the code in this repo was inspired by or adapted from products of AI tools such as Gemini and ChatGPT.
 Some new code portions are adapted from existing snippets from the UR5 repo from which this repo is forked.

+This project is a work-in-progress for practice purposes only.
+That being said, feel free to reach out with questions or concerns!

 # UR5 Simulation Repository